Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 | Romeo Ultra II | 4,800 | 378 km | ~265 km | 26″×4.0″ |

-Winter range estimates assume 30% capacity reduction at 0°C in PAS mode with single-motor (rear only) operation.
-AWD mode will reduce these figures by an additional 30–40%.
+Summer figures are manufacturer PAS ranges where published; * marks a battery Wh estimated from voltage × amp-hours.
+Winter estimates assume a 30% capacity reduction at 0°C in PAS, single-motor (rear-only) mode — engaging AWD cuts these a further 30–40%.
 Store the battery indoors overnight and install it just before riding to minimise cold-start losses.

 Honesty sells more bikes than hype.
 Here is when you should skip dual motor entirely: